 I’m on a mission which begins this Sunday-Friday.
 My goal is to have “0% waste” during a trip to NYC.
 My inspiration?
 Mother Earth?
 Lets see how far we can take this!
 Yesterday I attended the SLO green awards, a yearly event in San Luis Obispo, CA where the city Chamber of Commerce recognizes businesses, organizations or individuals who have voluntarily undertaken effective efforts, projects or operational improvements to reduce pollution, improve resource conservation and sustainability or improve air and water quality.
 This years winners were the Paso Robles Recycling and Waste Processing facility, A building company, a hair and skin care company, and Mr. Eco, whose video is pretty funny if you want a chuckle.
 It was super inspiring to see what can be done on a large scale with the right intention and reasonable effort.

 Have you noticed how much trash and waste is part of traveling?
 And how normal it is for people to travel by car and air these days?
 I’ve been traveling often for the last five years and although I’ve made some simple changes I feel good about, it’s always a challenge minimizing waste when you’re outside your comfort zone, since I really like to travel a lot, I have traveled in car, plane or even yacht, since now a days you can get yacht rental with the best letters and signs from sites like https://yachtlettering.com/ so these yachts look great.
+Hеrе аt FL Yacht Signs and even using yacht sign to improve the looks of the yacht with a great sign for this.
 Lets see.
 I can’t bring food or water through security, so I guess I’ll buy some crappy airport food, if I’m lucky I’ll find a bean burrito with a bell pepper in it.
 You often end up buying some water and a smutty magazine.
 Breakfasts and lunches are often grabbed to go.
 The plane trip itself uses tons of fuel.

 So, I already have some pretty awesome travel routines including travel in limos with the use of services I found using Ottawa Limo business listings online, so I will outline my plan below to take it to the next level.
 It’s great to do the things that are easy, but eventually you’ve got to kick it up a notch and do the things that aren’t.